People brave winter storm for state title games and more

 They made the drive from Derby to Hutchinson, calling it a rough one.

-“This is a popular spot, this hill here in the College Hill part, this is the first significant snow we’ve gotten in a few winters I feel like,” said Wichita resident Mike Postiglione.
+“This is a popular spot.
+This hill here in the College Hill Park.
+This is the first significant snow we’ve gotten in a probably a few winters I feel like,” said Wichita resident Mike Postiglione.

-A reason to smile, on Pat and Marty’s drive back home, as Cheney took home the state championship.